YolanDa Brown: Career

+In April 2024, Brown was named as Chancellor of the University of Kent, a position previously held by Gavin Esler.

 Charity

 In January 2018, Brown was appointed Chair of Youth Music, a national charity investing in music-making projects for children and young people experiencing challenging circumstances.
-She was the keynote speaker at Music Mark – the biggest music education conference held annually in the UK – in November 2018.

 Since 2017, Brown has been a BBC Music Ambassador.
-She is also a celebrity ambassador for The Prince's Trust, Children & the Arts, Plan UK, World Child Cancer and London Music Fund.
+She is also a celebrity ambassador for The Prince's Trust, Children & the Arts, Plan UK, Place2Be, World Child Cancer and London Music Fund.

 The YolanDa Brown Music Award in conjunction with the University of East London (UEL) provides financial support specifically to final-year students studying BSc (Hons) Music Technology or BA (Hons) Music Production and Culture at UEL.
 The award is available to up to four UEL students and provides them with funds toward studio time or music equipment.
 This was the first project from the YolanDa Brown Foundation.

-The Drake YolanDa Award has been created to support emerging artists across the UK on their musical journey.
-Philanthropist and entrepreneur James Drake and YolanDa Brown will award artists who express a commitment to their careers and demonstrate creative excellence and a drive to succeed.

 In May 2018, Brown launched the London Saxophone Festival, an annual celebration of the saxophone through concerts, film, workshops and more.
 Featured artists included Bob Reynolds from Snarky Puppy and Casey Benjamin from the Robert Glasper Experiment.
 The second edition took place in June 2019 and the 2020 edition was postponed as a result of COVID-19.